Fantom-Factory/afIoc/readme.md

 - The unique ID is `myPod::MyService` - *inferred from the service type's qualified name*
 - `MyService` may be instantiated by IoC.

 Note how we didn't create an instance of `MyService`, just told IoC that it exists.
-When a service is defined in this way, IoC will inspect it an choose a suitable ctor to create it with.
+When a service is defined in this way, IoC will inspect it and choose a suitable ctor to create it with.

 Now lets replace the builder methods in `Example 2` with service definitions: